 Earlier this year, I talked about configuring the macOS to automatically disable the trackpad when a mouse is connected to the MacBook.
 This feature comes in handy for those users who always use a mouse and don’t want to use the built-in trackpad after connecting the mouse.

 In Windows operating system, a graphical option to automatically turn off the touchpad when a mouse is connected can be found under Mouse Properties in Control Panel.
-In addition to that, if you’re running Windows 8.1 with the recently released August Update, you can now configure Windows 8.1 to automatically turn off the touchpad when a mouse is connected to your netbook or notebook right from PC settings.
+In addition to that, if you’re running Windows 10, you can now configure it to automatically turn off the touchpad when a mouse is connected to your netbook or notebook right from the Settings app.

-If you’re using a notebook or netbook equipped with ELAN or Synaptics touchpad, an option labelled Disable internal pointing device when a mouse is connected should appear under Mouse Properties.\
+If you’re using a notebook or netbook equipped with ELAN or Synaptics touchpad, an option labeled Disable internal pointing device when a mouse is connected should appear under Mouse Properties.

-Turn off touchpad when mouse is connected using Control Panel
+Disable touchpad when a mouse is connected in Windows

 Method 1 of 4